skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 subtle hints, some indications of long-past excavations.
 Moving on, he spots more such signs, which leads them to a heap of loose rocks -- nearly gravel -- piled against the side of the mountain.
-Into the cliff face they can see the faded carving of a number of Dwarven runes.
+Into the cliff face they can see the faded carving of a number of dwarven runes.
 Thordek can't make any sense of them, until Skeeve points out that they are only seeing half of the runes, the bottom half of the letters is hidden beneath the dusty rocks.
 They clear away the rocks and sort